omkarkulkarni/High_Dimensional_Data_Analysis/README.md

 # High Dimensional Data Analysis

 This repository contains the project works carried out during the course of High Dimensional Data Analysis.
-1.
+  1. One
+  2. Two
+  3. Three